peterfelfer/lectureTools/README.md

 - `av_to_md.defaults.yaml` – transcription, summarisation, and retry settings.

 All scripts honour `--config-yaml` (or `--config` for the pipeline) so you can maintain per-lecture variants without editing code.

+## Desktop GUI

+- Launch: `python3 lecture_gui.py`
+  - Drag a lecture folder (or a single audio/video file) onto the window or use the browse buttons.
+  - Paste/drop your `OPENAI_API_KEY` into the password-style field; it is only injected into the environment for the current run and is not saved to disk.
+  - Click **Run Lecture Pipeline** to execute the same workflow as the CLI.
+Logs stream into the lower pane; use **Stop** to terminate the background process.
+- Drag-and-drop uses [`tkinterdnd2`](https://pypi.org/project/tkinterdnd2/) (installed via `pip install -r requirements.txt`).
+Without it, the GUI still works via the browse buttons.
+- Create a macOS `.app`: `pyinstaller --windowed --name "Lecture Tools" lecture_gui.py` (ships a self-contained app bundle you can pin to the Dock).

 ## Setup & Checks